DepartmentSchool of Creative Technologies

 - Develop a series of rapid prototypes to support stakeholder engagement and analysis

 - Produce rich data sets drawn from key stakeholder analysis and involvement methods, alongside user-experience/usability testing of prototypes at various iterations of development

 - Develop a detailed theoretical, design, production and evaluation framework using stakeholder and testing data alongside secondary literature

 - Review the best pathways to implementation of such software artefacts, with focus upon integration within existing professional training curriculums

 Visit the research subject area page for fees and funding information for this project.

 PhD full-time and part-time courses are eligible for the UK Government Doctoral Loan (UK and EU students only – eligibility criteria apply).

 Some PhD projects may include additional fees – known as bench fees – for equipment and other consumables, and these will be added to your standard tuition fee.
 Speak to the supervisory team during your interview about any additional fees you may have to pay.
 Please note, bench fees are not eligible for discounts and are non-refundable.

-You will need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate area.
+You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) and a Master’s degree in Computer Science, Psychology, Digital Games or a closely-related area.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
-English language proficiency is required to be at a minimum of IELTS band 6.5 with no component score below 6.0.
+English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 When you are ready to apply, please follow the 'Apply now' link on the Digital and Creative Technologies PhD subject area page and select the link for the relevant intake.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.